ariakit/ariakit/docs/state-containers.md

-> ReaKit uses [Constate](https://github.com/diegohaz/constate) to provide a state management system.
+> Reakit uses [Constate](https://github.com/diegohaz/constate) to provide a state management system.

-Besides containers, all ReaKit components are stateless, which means that they need props to be passed in so as to modify their state.
+Besides containers, all Reakit components are stateless, which means that they need props to be passed in so as to modify their state.

 [Hidden](../packages/reakit/src/Hidden/Hidden.md), for example, is a generic component that can be hidden or visible, and that's controlled by props:
 ```jsx